the growth project

 To utilise this knowledge to create meaningful positive changes which can be sustained

-This stage of growth aims to build relationships and trust with the staff and residents, so that they can honestly talk about the issues they are experiencing.
-During this 6 month period, time is spent in focus groups, informal discussions and observations.
+This is a 6 Month Period where the time is spent in focus groups, informal discussions and observations.
 This period is also dedicated to the building of hope, through presentations, discussions and information given about growth environments and their benefits.
 At the end of this period an action plan is created to consider how the Growth Project could be implemented at the prison.
 This makes it meaningful to the individual prison and organisational needs.

 Connecting with Nature